awesomemotive/easy-digital-downloads/readme.txt

 15. Farsi
 16. Finnish

 Would you like to help translate the plugin into more languages?
-[Contact Pippin](http://easydigitaldownloads.com/contact-developer/).
+[Join our WP-Translations Community](https://www.transifex.com/projects/p/easy-digital-downloads/).

 == Installation ==